chili-b/pelecan/server_configuration.md

-To create a server, create a subdirectory under the `servers` directory.
+To connect to a server, create a subdirectory under the `servers` directory.
 The name of this directory will be the name pelecan uses to identify the server.
 Inside this directory, create two files: `enabled_modules` and `config`.